QuantZero/ToDo-List-v1/README.md

 # A To-Do list App

 Built with JS, EJS, MongoDB and Mongoose.

-Following dependencies required to make it work;
+Following dependencies required to make it work
 - body-parser
 - ejs
 - express
 - lodash
 - mongoose